-At Goldberg Noone, LLC, in Southwest Florida, we serve clients who have suffered serious injuries and the families of those who have been killed when struck by automobiles while walking.
+At Goldberg Noone Abraham, in Southwest Florida, we serve clients who have suffered serious injuries and the families of those who have been killed when struck by automobiles while walking.
 We have nearly 20 years of experience handling all types of personal injury and auto accident claims, and we have a track record of successful verdicts and settlements.
-At Goldberg Noone, we will help you get the compensation you need.
+At Goldberg Noone Abraham, we will help you get the compensation you need.

 Who Is At Fault In A Pedestrian Vs. Car Accident?

 If you’re injured by a driver of a car while you are on foot, you may be entitled to financial compensation to help pay for your physical injuries, immediate and future medical care, lost wages from being rendered unable to make a living, pain and suffering, mental anguish and other damages.

 Drivers have a legal duty to behave in a reasonable and lawful manner when behind the wheel, and they have an additional duty of special care when in a school zone or driving anywhere in the presence of children.

 But the pedestrian also has legal obligations under Florida law.
 A judge or jury might find that a pedestrian also contributed to the cause of the crash and therefore can be responsible for a percentage of contributory negligence.
 Some examples include:

 - Trying to cross an intersection in a “no-walk” zone or signal

 - Trying to cross at an area with no marked crosswalk

 - Disrupting the flow of traffic